 Gradual Introduction to Investing

 For borrowers, the main reward of P2P lending is finding better rates.
-Interest on your peer loan could be significantly lower than on a traditional short term loan.
-In fact, from the borrower’s point of view, the process is similar to borrowing from a bank.
+Interest on your peer loan can be significantly lower than on a traditional short-term loan.
+In fact, the process is similar to borrowing from a bank.

-They can be cheaper to repay as you can often make early payments without any fees.
-Additionally, there is usually no minimum amount you must borrow, so you can borrow exactly as much as you need.
-As long as borrowers take the time to understand costs and other relevant factors, peer to peer loans can be an excellent deal.
+These P2P loans can be cheaper to repay because early payments are often possible without fees.
+Additionally, there is usually no minimum borrowing threshold, so you can borrow exactly what you need.
+If borrowers take the time to understand costs and other relevant factors, peer-to-peer loans can be an excellent solution.

 When Should You Consider P2P Lending?

-Although you might receive better returns, you could also lose money.
-If you’re willing to take that chance, peer to peer lending could be suitable for you.
+You can reap better returns; you could equally lose money.
+But if you’re willing to take that chance, peer-to-peer lending could be for you.

-As a borrower, peer to peer lending might work for you.
-It’s especially useful if you’re looking for loans with better interest rates.
+P2P lending is especially useful for borrowers looking for loans with better interest rates.
 You may find it easier to secure a great loan if you have a good credit rating.
-But they can also provide another avenue if banks have rejected your loan application.
+They can also provide a viable alternative if banks have rejected your loan application.

-Peer to peer lending can be a great way to both borrow and make money.
-But before you decide if it’s right for you, make sure you look at it from every angle.
+Peer-to-peer lending can be a great way to borrow and make money.
+But before you decide if it’s right for you, look at it from every angle.